An Enigmatic Encounter

 - Why does Yaakov suddenly decide to cross the Yabbok with his family in the dead of the night?
 Would it not have been safer to travel with young children during daylight hours?

 - How is it that Yaakov remained alone?
 What happened to the rest of his entourage; were they with his family or at some other location?
-How does this all of this relate to Yaakov's division of his camp in 32:8?
+How does all of this relate to Yaakov's division of his camp in 32:8?

 - What about the break of dawn brought the struggle to an end?